kullbom/dbflow/Milestones.md

 [x] Check constaint missing after clone...?
-(See test "Test suite" for "test_db") [x] There is a problem with (comparision of) is_nullable of user defined types [x] There is a problem with (comparision of) ignore_dup_key of indexes [ ] There is a problem with (comparision of) is_not-trusted of check constraints [ ] There is a problem with (comparision of) "is ansi padded" of columns [ ] There is a problem with (comparision of) collation_name
+(See test "Test suite" for "test_db") [x] There is a problem with (comparision of) is_nullable of user defined types [x] There is a problem with (comparision of) ignore_dup_key of indexes [x] Add test to illustrate problem with is_not-trusted of check constraints [ ] There is a problem with (comparision of) is_not-trusted of check constraints [ ] There is a problem with (comparision of) "is ansi padded" of columns [ ] There is a problem with (comparision of) collation_name